kriswalker/3G-EoS/README.md

 Neutron star equation of state hyperparameter estimation from tidal measurements.
-Used to obtain the results reported in "Precision constraints on the neutron star equation of state with third-generation gravitational-wave observatories", Walker et al. (in prep).
+Used to obtain the results reported in "Precision constraints on the neutron star equation of state with third-generation gravitational-wave observatories", Walker et al. (in review).